Phase transitions induced by standard and predetermined measurements in transmon arrays: Analytical results for trajectory-averaged observables

 Since the effective Hamiltonian describes the statistical properties of the circuit trajectories, some of its features are expected to contain information about the phase transition.~MIPT is directly related to a spontaneous symmetry breaking, which arises because the relevant quantities, such as entanglement entropy and fluctuations of observables, for the phase transition, can be observed only in the nonlinear moments of the density matrix, whose time evolution can be expressed by the evolution of $n \geq 2$ replicas~\citep{bao21}.
 In this way, the dynamic has a permutation symmetry between the $n$ replicas, that is, both between \textit{kets} and between \textit{bras}, which is preserved in the area-law phase and broken in the volume-law phase.

 Thus, we can study the nature of the ground states of $\hat{H}_{\textnormal{eff}}$ to understand the spontaneous symmetry breaking in limiting cases of the measurement rate $\Gamma$~\citep{altland22}.
-Deep in the area-law phase, when $\Gamma \to \infty$, the term $\hat{H}^M $ predominates, and for the case of \textit{predetermined} measurements, there is a non-degenerate ground state that is independent of the number of replicas, for which preserves the permutation symmetry.
+Deep in the area-law phase, when $\Gamma \to \infty$, the term $\hat{H}^M $ dominates in the effective Hamiltonian.
+For the case of \textit{feedback} measurements, there is a non-degenerate ground state that is independent of the number of replicas and it preserves the permutation symmetry.
 It can be seen in Fig.~\ref{fig:enlarged_space_scheme} that adding replicas does not affect the degeneracy of the ground state.
 Note that in the case of using a \textit{standard} measurement, there are $d^L$ degenerated ground states corresponding to the possible outcomes of the measurements that are also independent of the number of replicas.
-Deep in the volume-law phase, when $\Gamma\to 0$, the term $\hat{H}^{\rm BH}$ predominates, in which, as we see in Fig.~\ref{fig:enlarged_space_scheme}, the number of terms increases by adding replicas.
-However, in the effective Hamiltonian, $\hat{H}^{\rm BH}$ is purely imaginary at order $dt$, and therefore does not have a well-defined ground state (all eigenstates have a zero real part and the degeneracy trivially increases by increasing the number of replicas).
+When $\Gamma\to 0$, the term $\hat{H}^{\rm BH}$ predominates in the effective Hamiltonian, in which, as we see in Fig.~\ref{fig:enlarged_space_scheme}, the number of terms increases by adding replicas.
+However, in the effective Hamiltonian, $\hat{H}^{\rm BH}$ is purely imaginary at order $dt$, and therefore does not have a well-defined ground state.
+This means that all eigenstates have a zero real part and the degeneracy trivially increases by increasing the number of replicas.
 But at higher orders of $dt$, $\hat{H}^{\rm BH}$ does have real components~\citep{bao21}, whose terms also depend on the number of replicas, thus increasing the degeneracy of the ground states with the number of replicas, and breaking the permutation symmetry.
-Note that we cannot directly use the second-order term in~\eqref{circuit_integral2} since it would be necessary to have previously performed a second-order Suzuki-Trotter decomposition, making the analytical expression considerably cumbersome.
+Note that we cannot directly use the second-order term in the expression for the evolution operator in the replica space, Eq.~\eqref{circuit_integral2}, since it would be necessary to have previously performed a second-order Suzuki-Trotter decomposition, making the analytical expression considerably cumbersome.
+These are general arguments, to prove the existence of an MIPT, each case must be addressed individually and verified through numerical finite-size scaling analysis.